 What Does the IRS Deem to be a Short-Term Rental Property?

-First, it’s important to realize there are two types of short-term rental properties:
+First, it’s important to realize there are four (4) types of short-term rental properties:

-The IRS has deemed that if you provide “Substantial Services” to your guests – in addition to a nice place to stay, then the income you make needs to be reported on a Schedule C. This essentially means that you’ve elevated your activity to that of a business and this plays a major impact in how your short-term rental is taxed.
+The IRS has deemed that if you provide substantial services to your guests, then the income you make needs to be reported on a Schedule C, the end.
+This essentially means you have a “Business Short-term Rental”.
+You’ve elevated your activity to that of a business (think of it like a hotel).

 - Cleaning of the rental each day while the property is occupied by the same guests.